gofrontier-com/frontierdigital.github.io/content/about/better.md

-## We’re Better.
-Here’s Why…
+## We’re better.
+Here’s why...

-We were born out of the realisation that companies moving to the Cloud had often found their pathway blocked, or were spending more than they expected trying to navigate the system.
-We want to use our experience to change the way software is developed; your developers should play a key role in your organisation’s journey to achieve your vision and break new ground.
+> *"We were born out of the realisation that companies moving to the cloud often find their pathway blocked, or spend more time than they expect trying to navigate the system.
+We want to use our experience to change the way cloud platform is approached, developed and operated."*

-Our goal is that every employee can use the software in a way that makes their job easier and more efficient.
-We can help you use the whole system, ensuring you are getting the very best value from your chosen Cloud product.
+Craig Anderson, CEO

-Frontier Digital is your partner for [DevOps, Sys Admin and Cloud](/blog/devops-sysadmin-cloud).
-Working together we build secure, scalable and highly available environments and automate repetitive tasks.
-While creating quality systems is an important part of our job, the most important, is coaching your team to use these systems.
-The most sophisticated technology in the world, is only a success if the end user understands how to make the most of it.
+> *"At Frontier we are not afraid to tackle problems head on.
+We take time to understand the problem you want to solve and use our experience to engineer a solution with you.
+We believe in using the right tool for the job, whether 'off the shelf' or bespoke, but you won't find us bringing solutions for problems you don't have."*

-We are a team of Cloud software enthusiasts who have come together to do things a little differently, to disrupt the largely inaccessible software world, ensuring that no one in your team is left behind.
-We are an approachable bunch, so even if you aren’t totally sure you are ready for our help yet, we would love to have a chat with you and steer you in the right direction.
+Fraser Davidson, CTO